MEAN-Script-Org/Autowise-Loan-Tracker/README.md

 - Denied
 - Archived

-Confirming this dialog updates the Loan to the selected status
+Confirming this popup updates the Loan to the selected status

 A warranty plan may also be added to a Loan with the _Change Warranty_ button.
-A dialog appears with input fields for a warranty plan type, duration, mileage, and cost.
-Confirming this dialog updates the Loan with a warranty plan, or updates the existing plan if there was already one.
+A popup appears with input fields for a warranty plan type, duration, mileage, and cost.
+Confirming this popup updates the Loan with a warranty plan, or updates the existing plan if there was already one.

 When a customer is logged in, they are presented with the **customer view**.
 A customer cannot create, modify, or delete any loans and may only see loans associated with their account.
 A customer may publish comments, as discussed in the following section.